 Tasmanian Devil is the marsupial mammal found only in Tasmania, Australia.
 It has been wiped out from the mainland due to the introduction of the dingo in the mainland.
-They are called Devil due to the terrific sound produced by them during night.
-They are in the red list in The International Union for Conservation of Nature (IUCN) and are placed in endangered categories.
+They are called Devil due to the terrific sound produced by them during the night.
+They are on the red list in The International Union for Conservation of Nature (IUCN) and are placed in endangered categories.

 Due to the steep decline in population due to various factors such as diseases like cancer they are on the verge of extinction.
 Due to this, they are receiving immense attention.

 They remain active during the night.
 They change den every one to three days.
 They are arboreal that means they can climb the tree and are an expert swimmer.

 Gestation of the Devil is short that is 21 days.
 It is estimated that up to 30 babies are born and have the immense competition in feeding and leave the pouches after 105 days and weighing merely 200 grams in weight.

 Tasmania devil attains the sexual maturity at the age of two years.